rhel-labs/instruqt/image-mode-day2/01-switch-registries/assignment.md

   contents: |
     # Goal:

-    In this lab you will build, deploy, and manage a virtual machine that is running in image mode.
+    In this lab you will manage a virtual machine that is running in image mode.
+You'll explore how bootc tracks images, changing host purposes, and rolling back changes.

+    In the first exercise, you will explore how `bootc` tracks images and get an imported VM using a new registry.

     As you move through the exercises, there will be blocks marked `bash` with commands to be run in the right side bar.
 These may also have a `copy` feature to place the command into your buffer for pasting, and a `run` feature which will automatically execute the command.
 You can use any of these methods to complete the exercises.

-    In the first exercise, you will get familiar with managing hosts running from bootc images. we will start by examining a running VM and the image currently being tracked.
 tabs:
 - id: 2pnkoae5eysy
   title: Terminal